dzeke/ColoradoRiverCoding/ModelMusings/README.md

 1. **OldVersions** - Folder with older versions of the pilot flex accounting tool.

 ## Requested Feedback
-Please email feedback about this modeling muse -- things you like, things to improve -- to David Rosenberg at david.rosenberg@usu.edu.
-Or Tweet at [@WaterModeler](https://twitter.com/WaterModeler).
+Please share your feedback about this modeling muse -- things you like, things to improve.
+* Preferred method: Submit an [issue](https://github.com/dzeke/ColoradoRiverCoding/issues) via Github (2nd menu item below dzeke/ColoradoRiverCodng.
+Include a copy of the Excel workbook, summarize changes made, and describe the issues.
+* Alternative:  Email the file and same information to David Rosenberg at david.rosenberg@usu.edu.
+Use the subject line "Feedback: Colorado River model musing".

 ## Requested Citation
 David E. Rosenberg (2021).
 "Pilot flex accounting to encourage more water conservation in a combined Lake Powell-Lake Mead system."
 Utah State University, Logan, UT. https://github.com/dzeke/ColoradoRiverCoding/tree/main/ModelMusings.